Free Access – Donations Requested

-In this workshop, we will explore the various lighting techniques and equipment used for a documentary-style on-camera interview.
-Among the topics to be demonstrated will be classical three-point lighting, the run and gun, one light interview as well as the available light indoor interview.
-If conditions allow we will also demonstrate the exterior naturally lit interview.
+Explore various lighting techniques and equipment used for documentary-style on-camera interviews.
+We’ll demonstrate classical three-point lighting, the run and gun, one light interview as well as the available light indoor interview.
+If conditions allow, we’ll also demonstrate the exterior naturally lit interview.
 Light control technique is an often-overlooked aspect of video lighting.
 Join us as we discuss how to control and block light in interviews.

 Instructor: Evan Hodges

-Take your screenplay to the next level and learn alongside award winning screenwriters.
-In this masterclass, attendees learn writing tools that pros use to create stronger concepts and scenes.
-Students should bring an idea or concept for a feature film screenplay and the first few pages of that script, either as a hard copy or on laptop.
-All levels of experience are welcome.
+Take your screenwriting to the next level and learn alongside pros who know what makes a great, make-able screenplay.
+Attendees will learn tools that pros use to create stronger concepts and scenes.
+Bring an idea or concept for a feature or pilot screenplay and the first few pages of that script.
+All experience levels are welcome.

-Emmy-award winner Joy Goodwin serves as Chair of the MFA Screenwriting program at the UNC School of the Arts.
-She has screenplays in development with the directors Debra Granik (Winter’s Bone) and Nicholas Ma (Won’t You Be My Neighbor) and has been named a 2020 Film Independent Screenwriting Fellow, a 2020 Tribeca Sloan Grant winner, a 2020 Athena List winner, and a 2019 Austin Film Festival Feature Comedy finalist.
-Joy has developed and co-produced films that have won Golden Globe, Sundance and Spirit Awards, and have been distributed by Lionsgate, Fox Searchlight, HBO Films, ABC and Focus, among others.
+Emmy-award winner Joy Goodwin serves as chair of the MFA Screenwriting program at the UNC School of the Arts.
+She has screenplays in development with directors Debra Granik (“Winter’s Bone”) and Nicholas Ma (“Won’t You Be My Neighbor”) and has been named a 2020 Film Independent Screenwriting Fellow, a 2020 Tribeca Sloan Grant winner, a 2020 Athena List winner, and a 2019 Austin Film Festival Feature Comedy finalist.
+Goodwin has developed and co-produced films that have won Golden Globe, Sundance and Spirit Awards, and have been distributed by Lionsgate, Fox Searchlight, HBO Films, ABC and Focus, among others.
 She’s written, produced and directed documentary television for ABC, ESPN, NBC, A&E, and The History Channel.
-She is a former theater critic and reporter for The New Yorker and The New York Times.
+She’s a former theater critic and reporter for The New Yorker and The New York Times.